Evolix/chexpire/INSTALL.md

 […]
 ```

-> NB: the Rbenv `username` variable points to the user that you want to install Rbenv for.
+> NB: the rbenv `username` variable points to the user that you want to install rbenv for.
 If you use this user for the SSH connection of Ansible, you can leave the `{{ ansible_user }}` value.

-If you want to do manual installations, you can use our Wiki documentations for [Rbenv](https://github.com/rbenv/rbenv/#installation), [NodeJS](https://wiki.evolix.org/HowtoNodeJS#installation), [Yarn](https://wiki.evolix.org/HowtoNodeJS#yarn) and [MariaDB](https://wiki.evolix.org/HowtoMySQL#installation).
+If you want to do manual installations, you can use our Wiki documentations for [rbenv](https://github.com/rbenv/rbenv/#installation), [NodeJS](https://wiki.evolix.org/HowtoNodeJS#installation), [Yarn](https://wiki.evolix.org/HowtoNodeJS#yarn) and [MariaDB](https://wiki.evolix.org/HowtoMySQL#installation).

 ## Dependencies